Truth: Your business will face uncertainty.

 - And…What can you do to accentuate your strengths?

-When things feel “off”, it’s essential to take an honest look at what’s going right and what threats or weaknesses you can address.
+Pro tip: When things feel “off”, it’s essential to take an honest look at what’s going right and what threats or weaknesses you can address.
 You cannot improve what you do not measure!

-Here’s where to focus your website efforts before the end of the year:
+Here’s where to focus your website efforts:

 - If you have your most recent pictures on Instagram, but they’re not on your website yet, make updating your gallery a priority!